-Travel demand management programs aim to reduce the number of trips made, encourage less travel during the busiest times, and change destinations of trips so that fewer trips go to the busiest places at the busiest times.
+Travel demand management programs aim to reduce the number of trips made, encourage less travel during the busiest times and change destinations of trips so that fewer trips go to the busiest places at the busiest times.
 These actions help make more efficient use of existing infrastructure and can contribute to a more reliable and comfortable trip.
-The Strategic Plan aims to expand upon the robust and successful TDM programs of Ottawa, Gatineau, and the Federal government.
+The Strategic Plan aims to expand upon the robust and successful transportation demand management programs of Ottawa, Gatineau and the federal government.

-Move More People on the Crossings
+Move more people on the crossings